Marcus Invest at a glance

 - Smart Beta: 0.15 - 0.17 percent

 Why the variation of costs within each strategy?
-It depends on the mix of funds, which depends on your investing time horizon and risk tolerance.
+It depends on the mix of funds chosen – some of which are more expensive than others – and based on your time horizon and risk tolerance.

 The average expense ratios fall a bit above the range of ETFs offered at other robo-advisors.
 The difference may amount to a few dollars for every $10,000 invested, so it’s not much.
 And you could well end up paying less at Marcus, depending on which exact mix of funds you’re in.